bilalimamoglu/ml-lifecycle-system/README.md

 - **AWS Resources**:

-  - All necessary AWS resources, including IAM users, policies, and S3 buckets, have already been set up.
+  - All necessary AWS resources, including IAM users, policies, and S3 bucket, have already been set up.
   - You do not need to create or modify any AWS configurations.

 - **Credentials**: